pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 short tutorial/guidebook for making their first contribution using the GitHub interface.

-### Collaborative git and GitHub lessons
+### Collaborative Git and GitHub lessons

-This past year, I was awarded the BSSw fellowship in which I proposed lessons on these lesser known collaborative, git and GitHub skills - the same skills that will support people attending sprints!
-I am looking forward to having these lessons on hand,for next year's sprints, to support those who are still fighting to learn git and GitHub (it can be an uphill process!).
+This past year, I was awarded the [Better Scientific Software (BSSw) Fellowship](https://bssw.io/pages/bssw-fellowship-program), in which I proposed lessons on these lesser known collaborative
+Git and GitHub skills—the same skills that will support people attending sprints!
+I am looking forward to having these lessons on han ,for next year's sprints, in order to support those who are still fighting to learn Git and GitHub (it can be an uphill process!).

-## The Anatomy of a pyOpenSci Sprint
+## The anatomy of a pyOpenSci sprint

 Based on my understanding of the learning motivations and challenges that new contributors face, I've developed a pyOpenSci sprint approach that I've found to